matrix-io/matrix-malos-zwave/README.md

 17628 ZIP TCP Client Started.
 17628 No portal host defined.
 Running without portal.
 ```
+The zipgateway output may be very long.
+As long as the beginning of the output looks something like the above, you can hit Ctrl+C to exit the log.

 #### Running as a service
-At this point, on next start, `matrixio-malos-zwave` will be running as a service called `matrixio-malos-zwave.service`.
+At this point, `matrixio-malos-zwave` will be running as a service called `matrixio-malos-zwave.service`.
 You can see the status of the service using the command below.

 ```bash
 sudo systemctl status matrixio-malos-zwave